 Cost of living in Gibraltar

 Despite the lack of value-added and sales tax in Gibraltar, the cost of living in the territory is high.
-Owing to Gibraltar's small size, accommodation will be the biggest expense expats must prepare for.
+Owing to Gibraltar’s small size, accommodation will be the biggest expense you must prepare for.
 Living further out from the city centre and securing shared housing are some of the ways to minimise this cost.

 Families and children in Gibraltar